jorgecardleitao/private-jets/README.md

 * Use the default parameters when creating ad-hoc stories
 * Use `--access-key` when improving the database with new data.

-As of today, the flag `--access-key` is only available when the code is executed from `main`, as writing to the blob storage must be done through a controlled code base that preserves data integrity.
+As of today, the flag `--access-key` is only available to the owner, as writing to the blob storage must be done through a controlled code base that preserves data integrity.

 ### Examples: